The term, agnosticism, has a long history and many folks are unaware of how it originated or how it was applied.

 If someone to say they were agnostic towards evolutionary biology they would be admitting they are so ignorant of the topic that they don’t know if evolution is true or not.
 Regardless of the facts, at least they are being honest.

 Many propositions such as ones like existence are dichotomous, either god exists or doesn’t.
+(In fact, they are only not dichotomous when they are multi-layered propositions, but each proposition is dichotomous because a proposition is a bivalent truth-apt statement)

 Not only can you hold the belief god exists, or does not exist, and be an atheist or theist… but you can also withhold your judgement, that is to say not have a positive (or negative) attitude towards either proposition.
 Essentially lacking belief in gods existence and lacking belief in gods non-existence.
 This position is known as agnostic.
+(There are also other non-epistemic answers that relate in other positions but I feel I have kept you long enough.)

 Simply being a non-theist does not necessarily make you an atheist, and reduced the atheist position to one of absurdity where rocks, cabbages, tomatoes, babies, cartoons and slugs are all atheist.
+In fact, there are a variety of ontological positions to consider.

 Still not sure knowledge can relate to belief?